 |Social Energy*||10.75c||40c (for the first 300kWh/quarter, must have solar & battery, 10.75c thereafter)|

-Feed-in tariffs are for residential customers on a single rate tariff in Adelaide on the SA Power Network. *Enhanced solar & battery FiT only available to eligible customers.
-Accurate as of October 2021.
+Feed-in tariffs are for residential customers on a single rate tariff in Adelaide on the SA Power Network. *Enhanced solar and battery FiT only available to eligible customers.
+Accurate as of May 2022.

 Origin Energy Feed-in Tariffs SA

 Origin Energy’s solar plans offer some decent feed-in tariffs in South Australia, but to achieve the best FiT from Origin you’ll need to have your solar panels installed with the retailer.
 Doing so means a rate of 12c/kWh is up for grabs, otherwise you’ll have to settle for a still very reasonable 10c/kWh.
+The retailer also has a new ‘Lite’ option for solar customers looking to cash in on cheaper base rates as opposed to a higher feed-in tariff.
 Plan details below.

 Who is the best solar energy provider?

-Red Energy is the winner of Australia’s best solar energy provider this year, scoring five stars for customer service, bill & cost clarity, ease of sign-up, environmental sustainability and overall satisfaction.
-In regards to its value, Red Energy’s solar feed-in tariffs are competitive, plus the retailer also has a customer rewards program and a partnership with Qantas whereby Frequent Flyer points can be earned.
-Red Energy’s market offers for SA are below.
+Lumo Energy is the winner of Australia’s best solar energy provider this year, scoring five stars for customer service, value for money, bill & cost clarity, ease of sign-up, online tools and advice and overall satisfaction.
+While Lumo Energy’s solar feed-in tariffs may not be the most competitive in the state, the retailer does offer additional benefits to customers through its Lumo Rewards program.
+Lumo Energy’s market offers for SA are below.

 Are there solar-specific plans available in SA?